LLNL/Silo/docs/Chapter2-Section2.md

   When the file is closed with `DBClose()` all memory used by the file is released.

   This method is not compiled into libsilo[h5].a.
-  Instead, you are required to obtain the bcastopen. c source file (which is installed to the include dir of the Silo install point) and compile it into your application and then include a line of this form...
+  Instead, you are required to obtain the bcastopen.c source file (which is installed to the include dir of the Silo install point) and compile it into your application and then include a line of this form...

   extern `DBfile` *DBOpenByBcast(char const *, MPI_Comm, int);